qgeissmann/dhms/README.md

 Operations with time strings
 ----------------------------

 In `hms`, we can't compare strings directly to time.
 One would have to use `as.hms()` on strings before comparison, which explicitly converts them to `hms` objects.
 It is quite convenient to compare formatted strings directly to objects.
-This is what happends in R for things like `POSIXct` objects:
+This is what happens in R for things like `POSIXct` objects:

 ``` r
 date = as.POSIXct("2017-12-12")